E-cigarettes: a burning question for U.S. regulators

 To be sure, no one is expecting the federal government to go as far as Brazil, Norway and Singapore, where the devices are banned outright.

-In the United States, Utah, North Dakota and New Jersey have already passed legislation outlawing e-cigarettes wherever smoking is prohibited.
+In the United States, Utah, North Dakota, Arkansas and New Jersey have already passed legislation outlawing e-cigarettes wherever smoking is prohibited.

 Other jurisdictions are considering new rules of their own.
 New York City could decide as early as next week whether to prohibit e-cigarette use in public places.